skadauke/rwb-train/README.md

 Enter "yes" if asked if you want to connect.
 If you get a warning about an unprotected private key file, change permissions to user read-only by running `chmod 0400 <path-to-your-pem-file>`.

+Note: as an easier alternative to SSH, you may use **EC2 Connect**.
+From the EC2 dashboard, click **Connect**.

-7. Update packages and set up a firewall
+1. Update packages and set up a firewall

 ```bash
 sudo apt update &&